sammsts/Api-Web-Pulso/README.md

 - Define repositories and services in Application layer
 - Implement database context and repositories in Infrastructure
 - Create concrete controllers inheriting from BaseController<T>

-## Usage and Contributions

-Feel free to **use, fork, and modify** this boilerplate for your own projects and repositories.

-However, this repository **does not accept pull requests or external contributions**.
-All improvements should be made in your own forks or separate projects.

-Licensed under the MIT License.